AI for Internal Finance Teams — Free webinar on using Claude/AI for variance commentary. June 4, 11 am AEST. Register now →

 Accounts Payable System for Wholesale Distributors: Why Inventory and AP Cannot Live in Separate Silos

-Walk into the finance team of almost any mid-sized Australian wholesale distributor and you will find the same setup: MYOB for accounting and inventory, a separate warehouse management or inventory platform for stock movements, and a gap between them that someone fills manually every week.
+Walk into the finance team of almost any mid-sized Australian wholesale distributor and you’ll find the same setup: MYOB for accounting and inventory, a separate warehouse management platform for stock movements, and a gap between them that someone fills manually every week.

 The gap looks manageable when invoice volumes are low.
 It becomes structurally expensive when the business grows, when supplier count increases, or when a high-volume month collides with month-end close.
-At that point, the finance team is not processing invoices — they are reconciling two systems that were never designed to talk to each other.
+At that point, the finance team isn’t processing invoices - they’re reconciling two systems that were never designed to talk to each other.

-The common setup — and where the gap lives
+What is the common setup and where does the gap live?

-Most Australian wholesale distributors operate some version of this stack:
+Most Australian wholesale distributors run some version of this stack:

 • MYOB AccountRight (or, less commonly, Xero) for accounting, bill processing, and inventory management